crossroads/api.goodcity/README.md

 ```

 ## Docker

+Note: the staging environment currently runs on Azure as a suite of docker containers.

 You can build the docker image using the following commands.
 You will need to enter a valid GITHUB_TOKEN which will provide access to the private repos.
 See https://github.com/settings/tokens